MichalDakowicz/Saveify/README.md

     pip install spotdl
     ```

-2. **Input links to the 'links.txt' file:** Place the links to your Spotify playlists in this file, one link per line.
+2. **Input links to the 'links.txt' file:** Place the links to Spotify songs/albums/playlists in this file, one link per line.

 ## Usage